Upcoming Activities:

 Bushcare Morning

-The Warranwood Landcare Group would welcome help at its Bushcare Morning to remove environmental weeds in, and beside, the main (South-North) creek in the reserve.
+The Warranwood Landcare Group would welcome your help to remove environmental woody weeds growing on a Land for Wildlife Property in Merrill Crescent.

 This is a chance to join like-minded people, to help care for the creeks in the reserve, which are headwaters of Jumping Creek, which, in turn, flow into the Yarra just upstream of Warrandyte.